Kevin Jacobsen: Production

-Kevin has also produced theatrical shows such as Disney's Beauty and the Beast, Camelot with Richard Harris, Fame, A Chorus Line, and Dirty Dancing – The Classic Story on Stage.
+Jacobsen has also produced theatrical shows such as Disney's Beauty and the Beast, Camelot with Richard Harris, Fame, A Chorus Line, and Dirty Dancing – The Classic Story on Stage.

-He was also the Executive Producer of the musical theatre production The Man from Snowy River: Arena Spectacular.
+He was also the executive producer of the musical theatre production The Man from Snowy River: Arena Spectacular.

 Honours

 Jacobsen was awarded the Medal of the Order of Australia (OAM) in 1985 for his services to the performing arts and entertainment industry.

 Helpmann Awards

 The Helpmann Awards is an awards show, celebrating live entertainment and performing arts in Australia, presented by industry group Live Performance Australia (LPA) since 2001.
 In 2002, Jacobsen received the JC Williamson Award, the LPA's highest honour, for their life's work in live performance.